NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 Thursday Night Game

 Los Angeles Chargers: A-.
-The Chargers found themselves down by 14 points late in the fourth quarter, but there was no quit in the Philip Rivers-led offense or the defense when it needed to make key plays.
-Los Angeles scored two late touchdowns, and won the game when head coach Anthony Lynn decided to go for the win with a two-point conversion.
+The Chargers found themselves down by 14 points late in the fourth quarter, but there was no quit in the Philip Rivers-led offense or the defense when it needed to make critical plays.
+Los Angeles scored two late touchdowns and won the game when head coach Anthony Lynn decided to go for the win with a two-point conversion.
 Mike Williams, who had scored three previous TDs (two receiving, one rushing), broke wide open and caught the winning points.

 Kansas City Chiefs: C+.
 The Chiefs played excellent football well into the fourth quarter, but with a chance to finish off the Chargers in the AFC West and the lay claim to the top seed in the conference, the game slipped away.
 With a tough road game at Seattle next week, the Chiefs may rue this loss.